 Is your organization, club or business looking for a way to get involved in your community?
 Through the City of North Port’s Adopt-A-Park program, volunteers can partner with the Parks and Recreation Department to help provide general maintenance and care of neighborhood parks, facilities, landscaped areas, nature trails and other public areas.
 Activities may include general park clean-up, landscaping, contribution of materials, minor repairs and assistance in monitoring the parks for any unusual or suspicious activity and conditions.
 Volunteers assume responsibility for an assigned park or section of a park and agree to participate in park improvements a minimum of four (4) times a year for a one year, renewable period.
 Through the Adopt-A-Park partnerships, volunteers not only help our environment, but also contribute our community and quality of life.
-For information on the Adopt-A-Park program, call 941-429-PARK or visit the City website and click on the Parks and Recreation tab/Adopt-A-Park.
+For information on the Adopt-A-Park program, call 941-429-PARK.

 Who can Adopt a Park?

 Any civic-minded individual, group or organization can adopt a City park.
 Garden clubs, corporations, Scout groups, student organizations, social clubs, youth sport organizations and homeowner associations are just a few examples.
 Adult supervision must be provided for Adopt-A-Park volunteers under 18 years of age.
 Applications for the program are available here.

 |Oaks||North Port Friends of Wildlife|